Oscar Murton, Baron Murton of Lindisfarne

 Henry Oscar Murton, Baron Murton of Lindisfarne (8 May 1914 – 5 July 2009) was a British Conservative Party politician.

-Career
+Early life and career

 Murton was born in Newcastle-upon-Tyne and educated at Uppingham School.
 He joined the Territorial Army with a commission in the Northumberland Fusiliers in 1934.
 He was promoted to Lieutenant in 1937 and to Captain in 1939.
 He was a Lieutenant-Colonel in the General Staff from 1942 to 1946.
 He later became a managing director of department stores.

+Political career

 Murton was Member of Parliament for Poole from 1964 to 1979, preceding John Ward.

 Murton was a government whip under Edward Heath and later a Deputy Speaker of the House of Commons from 1973 to 1979.

 He was appointed as a Privy Counsellor in 1976, and after his retirement from the House of Commons at the 1979 general election, he was given a life peerage as Baron Murton of Lindisfarne, of Hexham in the County of Northumberland on 25 July 1979.